nono/cozy-desktop-experiments/RFC/README.md

 But let's talk about the real flaws of the actual design.
 First and foremost, it was always obvious to me that having two databases, one for local files and one for remote files couldn't work and I choose to take a single database approach with eventual consistency, inspired by CouchDB and PouchDB.
 I now realize that having more databases is better: it helps to split the problem in several sub-problems that are easier to manage.
 Notably, it's a lot harder to use inotify, fsevents and ReadDirectoryChangesW that I imagined, and having a database with local files help to put apart the issues of knowing what happen on the local file system.
 In particular, when I started cozy-dekstop, I hoped that a library like chokidar can help to mask the differences between the three FS watching technologies (even if I anticipated that chokidar will have bugs, and that we would need to contribute to it).
-Now, I understand that for cozy-desktop, it's a mistake to hide the low-levels details of the FS watchers, and the differences are too important to have a single libray with the same behavior for the three.
+Now, I understand that for cozy-desktop, it's a mistake to hide the low-levels details of the FS watchers, and the differences are too important to have a single library with the same behavior for the three.

 There are also some things that could have been managed better.
 In particular,